 - Some users reported that the only time they can get a sound without distortion is when they are playing music with deep bass.

 Best Powered: Polk Audio PSW505 Review

-- HEART THUMPING MUSIC WITH DEEP, POWERFUL BASS Polk's 12 inch Dynamic Balance Woofer sounds better because it is built better.
-Make your movies, music and sports experience thrilling
+- HEART-THUMPING MUSIC WITH DEEP, POWERFUL BASS – Polk's 12-inch Dynamic Balance Woofer sounds better because it is built better.
+Make your movies, music & sports experience thrilling

 The Polk Audio PSW505 12-inch powered subwoofer is a dynamic balance woofer that provides great sound and a superior quality of build.
 It has a power of 460 watts and can deliver high-performance sound without any disturbance.